Wildlife in Everest Base Camp Trek

 Grandala

-The Grandala is a colourful bird found in the higher altitudes of the Everest region, from 3,500 to 5,000 meters (11,500 to 16,400 feet).
-Its bright blue plumage with a contrasting black head provides visibility and camouflage.
-Its strong legs and sharp beak aid in searching for food.
+The Grandala is a colourful bird generally found in the higher altitudes of the Everest region, between 3,500 and 5,000 meters (11,500 to 16,400 feet).
+Its bright blue plumage with a contrasting black head serves both as visibility and camouflage.
+Strong legs and a sharp beak help the Grandala search for food.
+It feeds on insects and berries, adding to the diversity of the bird species in the region.

 Tibetan Snowcock